Olympics row deepens as 35 countries demand ban for Russia and Belarus

 He said that creating a team of refugees that would include Russian and Belarusian dissidents could be a compromise solution.

+"In a Russian context, there is no difference between sport and politics, and any sports performance is pure propaganda," Trettebergstuen told Norwegian newspaper VG.

+"Saying the athletes should be able to compete as neutrals...
+Neutrality is not possible.
+It's a dead end."

-Some 18 months before the competition is due to start, the IOC is desperate to calm the waters so as not to imperil the games' message of global peace and deliver a huge hit to income.
+Some 18 months before the competition is due to start, the IOC is desperate to calm the waters so as not to jeopardize the Games' message of global peace and deliver a huge hit to income.

-While Anne Hidalgo, the mayor of host city Paris, has said Russian athletes should not take part, Paris 2024 organisers have said they will abide by the IOC's decision on the issue.
+While Anne Hidalgo, the mayor of host city Paris, said Russian athletes should not take part, Paris 2024 organisers, who last week said they would abide by the IOC's decision on who would take part in the Games, declined to comment.

+The Russian sports ministry did not immediately reply to a request for comment.
+An IOC spokesperson said they would not comment "on interpretations from individual participants of a meeting whose overall content is unknown".